Seven questions for Captain Alexey Nazarov

-Take me through your first few hours on board.
+Take us through your first few hours on board.
 What do you do?

-My first hours on the ship are always the same: The previous captain signs off, handing the duties of the vessel over to me.
-After the “handover” procure – this involves learning the condition of the ship inside and out, ensuring that all the safety equipment is in working order, making the necessary log entries, a lot of things – I report to Oceanwide that I have assumed the captain’s duties and have taken over responsibility for the vessel.
+My first hours on board are always the same: The previous captain signs off, handing the duties of the vessel over to me.
+This involves learning the condition of the ship inside and out, ensuring all the safety equipment is working, making necessary log entries, a lot of things.
+Then I report to Oceanwide that I have assumed the captain’s duties and have taken over responsibility for the vessel.

 What is one particularly memorable moment you’ve had in the polar regions?

 Difficult question.
 I’ve had a lot of memorable moments out here.
-I’d say the time we spotted more than 80 bowhead whales along the Greenland ice edge was a pretty memorable moment.
+I’d say the time we spotted more than 80 bowhead whales along the Greenland ice edge was pretty memorable.

 What are some common misconceptions people have about the polar regions?